-The LTER Network Office is hosting this opportunity for graduate students to learn more about career opportunities outside of academia.
-Each webinar will consist of brief introductions by 4-5 panelists who work in a particular type of career, followed by opportunities for participants to ask questions.
+The LTER Network Office hosted three virtual opportunities in Spring 2020 for graduate students to learn more about careers outside of academia.
+Each webinar consists of brief introductions by 5-6 panelists who work in a particular type of career, followed by opportunities for participants to ask questions.
+Detailed descriptions of each webinar and panelist bios can be found below.

 - April 24: NGO, Foundation, and Government Scientists